mohammadataullah231003212/Neural-Network-Assignment-/README1.md

 - The ROC AUC of **0.7283** suggests the model has some underlying discriminative ability, but the threshold needs to be adjusted
 - The extremely small validation set (16 images) made validation metrics during training unreliable
 - Training on CPU was very slow (~600 seconds per epoch), limiting the number of experiments that could be run

-**What could be improved:**
-- Increasing the validation set size — 16 images is far too small to guide meaningful early stopping
-- Adjusting the classification threshold (e.g., from 0.5 to 0.7 or higher) to improve specificity while maintaining high recall
-- Trying transfer learning (VGG16, ResNet50, MobileNetV2 were already imported) which would likely outperform a custom CNN on this small dataset
-- Enabling GPU runtime in Google Colab to allow more epochs and hyperparameter experiments

 ## Medical Context